Capital One 360 Performance Savings review

 - Direct deposit.
 To enroll in direct deposit with your employer, fill out the direct deposit form on the Capital One site.
 Provide your account number, routing number and the amount you’d like deposited into your account with each paycheck.

-- Electronic Funds Transfers.
-Log into the app or your online account to send person-to-person payments using Zelle.
+- Online transfers.
+Log in to the app or your online account to send person-to-person payments using Zelle.
 You can transfer money from other Capital One or external bank accounts.

 - ATMs.
-To withdraw money, dip your card into one of the 39,000 Capital One and AllPoint ATMs across the US for free.
-To find compatible Capital One ATMs to make cash deposits, use the search function and check the Make a Deposit box.
+To withdraw money, dip your card into one of the 70,000+ network ATMs across the US for free.
+To find compatible ATMs, use the ATM locator on Capital One’s website.

 - Checks.
 Upload a photo of your check on the Capital One app to make deposits, or go old-school and mail it in.